-If you have questions or need further guidance, please contact the COWIB CEO or his/her designee.

-I have read, understand, and agree to comply with COWIB's Social Media policies, rules, and conditions

-of use.
-I understand that this Policy may be amended at any time
+f you have questions or need further guidance, please contact the COWIB CEO or his/her designee.
+I have read, understand, and agree to comply with COWIB' conditions of use.
+I understand that this Policy may be ame • Employee's Signature Date Authorized Personnel Signature Date

-Employee Signature Date

-CEO or Authorized Representative Date